I’m Joel Izlar (my last name rhymes with the licorice candy Twizzler) and welcome to my personal site.

 Who Is This Guy? 🤔

-I’m a Dad, social scientist, educator, noise rock enthusiast, and tea head.
+I’m a Dad, social scientist, educator, tea head, noise rock enthusiast, and manic depressive.
 My pronouns are he/him.

 I have a decade of experience as a community worker and organizer and have worked with a number of community organizations in the US Deep South focused on ecosocial welfare, mutual aid, poverty, homelessness, food justice, immigration, youth, elders, digital justice, ecosocial justice, and economic justice.
 I now spend my time researching, teaching, and publishing on community work.